projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-splitlock.rst

 - It can allow the instruction to run with LOCK# bus signal potentially impacting performance of other CPUs.
 - It can disable LOCK# assertion for split locked access, but improperly makes the instruction non-atomic.
-(Intel plans to remove this CPU feature from upcoming products as documented in
-  `SDM, Volume 1, (Section 2.4 PROPOSED REMOVAL FROM UPCOMING PRODUCTS.) <https://software.intel.com/en-us/download/intel-64-and-ia-32-architectures-software-developers-manual-volume-1-basic-architecture>`_
 - It can terminate the software at this instruction.

 Feature Enumeration and Control